liquidinstruments/moku-examples/docs/cli/feature.md

 ### Arguments

 - `IP_ADDRESS`: IP address or hostname of Moku (e.g., 192.168.1.100, MokuGo-000092) [required]
-- `FEATURES`: One or more features to upload, each either a path to a .hgp file, a version/feature identifier, or just a feature name (version taken from device).
-Supports versions (e.g., '4.0.1/api-server') and glob patterns: * (any characters), ? (single character), [seq] (character set), e.g., '4.0.1/api-*', '4.0.1/rest-?ttp', '4.0.1/[ar]*' [required]
+- `FEATURES`: One or more features to upload, each either a path to a .hgp file, a version:feature identifier, or just a feature name (version taken from device).
+Supports versions (e.g., '4.0.1:api-server') and glob patterns: * (any characters), ? (single character), [seq] (character set), e.g., '4.0.1:api-*', '4.0.1:rest-?ttp', '4.0.1:[ar]*' [required]

 ### Options